 Duration - Programs range in length from about 3 weeks to 15 weeks.
 They may start as early as the middle of May or as late as the beginning of August.

 Cost - Program costs vary dramatically.
 They can be as little as $3,000 and as much as $16,000.
 There are scholarships opportunities for summer study abroad.
 Read the fine print when looking at program costs to see what is included in the fees and how much additional money will be needed out of pocket (are meals, travel, insurance, etc. included or extra?).

 HOW DO I GET CREDIT FOR A SUMMER STUDY ABROAD PROGRAM?

 The Registrar’s Office handles the transfer of credit for summer study abroad programs.
 If you are doing an Affiliated Program, you need to pick up and fill out the yellow form from the Registrar.
 If you are doing a Recommended (or other) Program, you need to pick up and fill out the green form from the Registrar.

-If you have read through this information and feel that you need additional guidance, please make an appointment with an OCS advisor.
+If you have read through this information and feel that you need additional guidance, please make an appointment with an CGE advisor.